harryf/comedy/docs/_shows/20191021_Kontiki_21st_October_2019.md

 >
 > But recently, I got a message from a lady.
 >
-> She was 52, and she said, "With those cute blue eyes, how is it you are still
+> She was 52.
 >
-> running
+> And she said, "With those cute blue eyes, how is it you are still running around free?"
 >
-> around free?"
+> Now, for her, that was an "ah," for me, that was a "what the fuck?"
 >
-> Now, for her, that wasn't art.
->
-> For me, that was a, "What the fuck?"
->
 > Because that is the worst pick-up line I've ever heard.
 >
 > Can you imagine if I said that to any woman here?
 >
-> "You shouldn't be running around free.
+> "You shouldn't be running around free."
 >
-> You should be tied up in my dungeon."
+> "You should be tied up in my dungeon."
 >
 > It's completely fucked up.
 >
-> And what it made me realize is that all the women, all the women, they don't
+> And what it made me realize is that all the women,
 >
-> really know
+> all the women, they don't really know how to chat up men.
 >
-> how to chat up men, you know?
->
 > Because all these years, men have been making all the effort.
 >
 > Men have been coming up to them.
 >
-> But now, you know, men aren't showing so much interest because things are
+> But now, men aren't showing so much interest because things are getting a bit saggy.
 >
-> getting a bit
+> And so, they have zero game.
 >
-> saggy.
+> And the other thing that I read is that as women get older, they actually get hornier.
 >
-> And, you know, so they have zero game.
->
-> And the other thing that I read is that as women get older, they actually get
->
-> hornier.
->
 > So as you get older, your sex drive increases.
 >
-> So that means they have zero game, they're super horny, and no one really wants
+> So that means they have zero game, they're super horny,
 >
-> to fuck
+> and no one really wants to fuck them.
 >
-> them.
+> I know, it's terrible, but I thought, "I can fix this."
 >
-> I know, it's terrible, but I thought I can fix this.
+> All I need is to find another group that has zero game,
 >
-> All I need is to find another group that has zero game, is super horny, and
+> is super horny, and that no one wants to fuck.
 >
-> that no one
->
-> wants to fuck.
->
 > Teenage boys.
 >
 > We need an app for the older ladies.
 >
-> We call it Teen Dog.
+> We call it Teendar.
 >
-> That's the solution for this guy.
+> Alright, I think on this dark note, I'm probably done here.
 >
-> All right, I think on this dark note, I'm probably done here.
->
 > You good?
 >
 > Yeah.
 >
-> All right, Harry Fox, everyone.
+> Alright, Harry Fox, everyone.
 >
 > Thank you, guys.
 >
-> All right.
+> Alright.
 >
-> Teen Dog.
+> Teendar.
 >
 > Get on it, you guys.
 >